umwelt-data/olli/apps/docs/docs/vis-lowering.md

 1. **Field inference**: If `fields` is empty, creates one `OlliFieldDef` per key in `data[0]`.
 2. **Type inference**: For fields without a `type`, examines the data column to determine `quantitative`, `temporal`, or `nominal`.
 3. **Structure inference**: If `structure` is missing, builds a tree from axes, legends, and guides — each becomes a `groupby` node.
+4. **Annotations**: If the spec has `annotations`, appends an annotations node containing them to the structure.

 ## How groupby expansion works